 Visas on arrival

 The easiest solution for Bangladesh visas is the visa on arrival (VOA) program available at Bangladesh’s international airports and the Benapole land border crossing with India.
+Recently, it has also come possible to get a VOA at the land border of Banglabandha, close to Siliguri.

 Standard VOAs are for 30 days, and officially cannot be extended.